Skip to main content

 // ❌ does NOT compile - regular context

-Some answers are valid for both regular and suspend methods.
+Some answers are valid for both regular and suspend functions.
 For consistency, you should still declare an extension function, but this time use AnsweringScope as the receiver:

 infix fun AnsweringScope<T>.returns(value: T) {